nushell-prophet/nu-history-tools/README.md

 *******************************************************************************

 freq_by_user (frequency norm by user) includes stats from all users.
-You can pick some of them by providing the --pick_users flag: nu-hist-stats --pick_users or aggregate-submissions --pick_users.
+You can pick some of them by providing the --pick_users flag: stats --pick_users or aggregate-submissions --pick_users.

 ╭─#──┬──────user──────┬─command_entries─╮
 │ 0  │ maximuvarov    │          120938 │